-Project VIDEO - Fellowships in Special Education and Speech Language Pathology
+Project VIDEO - Fellowships in Special Education and Speech-Language Pathology

 The School of Education and Human Development is excited to offer a fellowship program for candidates beginning their careers in special education and speech language pathology!

-Funded scholars in project VIDEO will either be enrolled in one of the following School of Education and Human development programs:
+Funded scholars in project VIDEO will be enrolled in one of the following School of Education and Human development programs:

 - Master of Education in Communication Sciences and Disorders, which leads to licensure in Speech-Language Pathology from the Virginia Board of Audiology and Speech-Language Pathology and the American Speech-Language Hearing Association

-Fellows must have a bachelor's degree prior to entering one of the master's program.
+Fellows must have a bachelor's degree prior to entering one of the master's programs.
 The scholars selected from among the two programs will complete their respective programs but will also share coursework and aligned practice-based opportunities in shared clinical experiences.
 The two programs have separate application processes and requirements.

-Over the next five years, we aim to use project funds to support 75 future professionals who will serve Virginia students with dyslexia and other disabilities.
+From 2020 to 2025, we aim to use project funds to support 75 future professionals who will serve Virginia students with dyslexia and other disabilities.

 - Subsequent scholars will follow the same sequence for the duration of project funding.
-Apply now to join the next cohort!

 Each fellow will receive a $12,000 fellowship to help address financial barriers to entering the field.
 The fellowship will be applied directly to the student account to defray the cost of tuition.
-Other fellowships, scholarships and awards are also available.
+Other fellowships, scholarships, and awards are also available.
 Scholars who accept funding from the federal government are expected to work with students with disabilities in schools for two years for every one year they accept funding.

 Apply to the master's program of your choice.

-Program applicants may be invited for a brief web-based interview to ensure fit between career goals and program outcomes.
+Program applicants may be invited for a brief web-based interview to ensure a fit between career goals and program outcomes.
 These candidates will be selected based on the applications submitted for admission to the master's programs.